Take a Gorgeous Route 100 Vermont Road Trip (2025 Itinerary)

 A Route 100 Vermont road trip wouldn’t be complete without spending a full day in Vermont’s most adorable mountain village.
 Stowe is known as a ski town, but it’s equally lovely in the summer and fall, with all kinds of shops, restaurants, and coffee shops to explore.

 The toll road takes you right to the top of Mt.
 Mansfield, the peak that is locally called “the nose.”
-From the nose, you can hike along the ridge of the mountain to the chin (2.8 miles round trip), which is the official highest point in Vermont.
+From the nose, you can hike along the ridge of the mountain to the chin (2.8 miles round trip), the official highest point in Vermont.

 The top of Mt.
 Mansfield is one of two areas in the state where you can find an alpine tundra ecosystem.
 This is a very fragile area, and hikers are asked to stay on marked trails and to keep dogs leashed at all times.